alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 They will most likely be not as positive as you expected.
 You may be be confronted with

-- a somehow frustrated PhD students to whom their supervisors passed the review
+- frustrated PhD students to whom their supervisors passed the review
 - friendly, but not fully emotionally intelligent people who thought that they would have expertise in your field
 - experts in the field who are beyond being frustrated or being friendly and who do not care about (and indeed question the concept of) emotional intelligence
 - people who are so expert that you feel bad about having submitted your manuscript in the first place